pzhaojohnson/rnacanvas/README.md

 allowing for further manipulation in a vector graphics editor such as Adobe Illustrator or PowerPoint.

 This project was formerly named RNA2Drawer.
-The [first version](https://github.com/pzhaojohnson/RNA2Drawer#rna2drawer) of RNA2Drawer,
+The [first version](https://github.com/pzhaojohnson/RNA2Drawer#rna2drawer) of RNA2Drawer
-which was desktop-based,
 was published in the journal <em>RNA Biology</em> in 2019.

 * <b>Article in <em>RNA Biology</em>:</b> [https://doi.org/10.1080/15476286.2019.1659081](https://doi.org/10.1080/15476286.2019.1659081)